Group and Division Applicability

 Linguistics 290 - Language and Cognition - Syllabus (PDF)

 Full course for one semester.
-This introductory course aims to familiarize students with basic theories of language and mind by comparing the faculty of language with other cognitive systems – in particular, vision, music, and mathematical computations.
-Topics covered included auditory and visual perception; ambiguity in language and vision; visual and grammatical illusions; visual and linguistic narratives; the structure of music and language; tonal languages; atypical language, vision, and music; numerosity; Turing machines and finite state automata.
+This introductory course aims to familiarize students with basic theories of language and mind by comparing the faculty of language with other cognitive systems—in particular, vision, music, and mathematical computation.
+Topics covered include auditory and visual perception; ambiguity in language and vision; visual and grammatical illusions; visual and linguistic narratives; the structure of music and language; tonal languages; atypical language, vision, and music; numerosity; Turing machines and finite state automata.
 Students will come away with a broad understanding of the language faculty and other cognitive systems.
 Conference.
+Not offered 2014-15.

 Linguistics 296 - Psychology of Language Acquisition